a-mcf/DnnLab/readme.md

 - Figure out how to make SQL express install so that the hosts file entry actually works.
 - Consider an "Instal Ran" resource that checks for the existance of the DNN install log.
 - COnsider an installer resource that runs the DNN install with a depenency on the instlall ran resource.
+- Cosider moving the required modules locally, and copying them into the filesystem.

 ## Notes:
 - Using the cChoco repo failed.
 It needs an installargs parameter.